scott7462/Stock-Hawk/README.md

 # Stock Hawk App

 The idea of Stock Hawk App is to diagnostic problems in a production app and give this app the capability to be accessible for all users and the ability to support all kind of languages.
-Another important feature to  Stock Hawk App is the creation of Widget for android home screen.
+Another important feature to  Stock Hawk App is the creation of Widget for the android home screen.

 ## What Will I Learn?